slapdau/apple-pascal-time/README.md

   1. Assemble `NOSLOTCLK.TEXT`.

+### Clock Unit

+Does not depend on anything else.

+  1. Compile `CLOCK.TEXT`.

 ### Reading Time with the New External Procedures

-Depends on either the IIgs external procedure or the No-Slot Clock external procedure.
+Depends on the clock unit, and on either the IIgs external procedure or the No-Slot Clock external procedure.

   1. Compile `CALLRDTIME.TEXT`.
-  2. Link with either `IIGSCLK.CODE` or `NOSLOTCLK.CODE`.
+  2. Link with `CLOCK.CODE`, and either `IIGSCLK.CODE` or `NOSLOTCLK.CODE`.

 ### The New Startup